+Yearbook

-Yearbook (4365) Year
+(4365) Year

 Yearbook class work is focused on projects that support growth in visual design and layout skills.
 Students design the school's yearbook.
 This class is held during RAP for the full year.
+Must be able to stay afterschool when needed.
 Student application required.